Bitter Pill Randy Shilts and the Dawn of the HIV/AIDS Epidemic

 Description

-A deadly mystery and one reporter's fight to expose the truth during the earliest days of the AIDS epidemic.
-With hospital beds filling up, the clock was ticking. . . .
-What would it take to wake up the nation?
-A masterful and eye-opening historical graphic novel.
+Pioneering reporter Randy Shilts fights to expose the truth during the earliest days of the AIDS epidemic.
+With hospital beds filling up, the clock is ticking. . . .
+What will it take to wake up the nation?

 San Francisco, 1981.
-Randy Shilts—biographer of Harvey Milk and the first openly gay journalist hired by a major U.S. newspaper—receives a chilling call at the San Francisco Chronicle: a Los Angeles patient is being treated for a rare and aggressive cancer.
+Drawn from true events, this graphic novel follows Randy Shilts—biographer of Harvey Milk and one of the first openly gay journalists hired by the mainstream press—as he receives a chilling call at the Chronicle: a Los Angeles patient is being treated for a rare and aggressive cancer.

 As Shilts digs deeper, a disturbing pattern emerges.
 The illness seems to strike only gay men, with early cases linked to a Castro-district bathhouse.
 A meeting with an infectious disease researcher confirms his worst fear: this so-called "gay cancer" is neither rare nor isolated—it's the beginning of a national health crisis.
-Barred from reporting on it directly, Shilts resorts to sensationalist tactics to force attention on the unfolding HIV/AIDS epidemic.
+With those in power slow to respond, Shilts resorts to bold tactics to force attention on the unfolding HIV/AIDS epidemic.

-His relentless pursuit of the truth would change history, exposing a catastrophe the world tried to ignore.
-In this vivid graphic biography—at once urgent, insightful, and unapologetically bold—the creators bring to life a story that remains as vital as ever.
+His relentless pursuit of the truth would help change history, exposing a catastrophe too many chose to ignore.
+In this dramatic graphic portrait inspired by the life and legacy of Randy Shilts, the creators bring to the page a story that feels both urgent and insightful.

-Randy Shilts's groundbreaking reporting and books (The Mayor of Castro Street, And the Band Played On, Conduct Unbecoming) became cornerstones of journalism and LGBTQ+ history.
-This is the first graphic novel to spotlight this pivotal figure and the transformative moment that defined his legacy.
+Shilts's groundbreaking reporting and books (The Mayor of Castro Street, And the Band Played On, Conduct Unbecoming) became cornerstones of journalism and LGBTQ+ history.
+This graphic novel offers a powerful new interpretation of the transformative moment that defined his legacy.